Hemal99/Hemal99/README.md

 Hi 👋 My name is Hemal Perera
 =============================

-Software Engineer | DevOps Enthusiastic
+Software Engineer | DevOps & AI Enthusiastic
 ---------------------------------------

 Experienced Software Engineer with a demonstrated history of working in the information technology and services industry.
 Skilled in Java, Full-Stack Development, Python (Programming Language), JavaScript, and React.js.
 Strong engineering professional with a Bachelor of Applied Science - BASc focused in Computer Science from University of Sri Jayewardenepura.